Working with Landowners

 The project is still in the planning and pre-permitting phase.
 Aurora Water is working with federal, state, and local agencies to determine the best path forward for required environmental reviews and permit processes.
 See the Review and Permitting webpage for more information.

-Wild Horse South Reservoir site footprint overlaid on nearby street names in Hartsel, CO.
+Proposed Wild Horse Reservoir site footprint overlaid on nearby street names near Hartsel, CO.

 Map of the Wild Horse South Reservoir site with street names.
 Click to enlarge the image.